-C.4.2.2 Tick Drag Cloth
+G.4 Tick Drag Cloth

 Decontaminate the drag cloth used for tick sampling prior to use at other plots and sites.
-The cleaning guidelines in the Tick Sampling protocol (RD[06]) will suffice:
+The cleaning guidelines in the Tick Sampling protocol (RD[06]) will suffice.
+Alternatively, a separate cloth can be used for each sampling site and should be labeled and stored separately.

 - 1. Place the drag cloth in a -20°C freezer for at least 30 minutes to kill any tick larvae attached to the cloth along with other arthropods and gastropods that may be of concern. - 2.
-Remove seeds stuck to the drag cloth by hand or with duct tape. - 3.
-The drag cloth may also be washed using fragrance-free laundry detergent and bleach if necessary, and hung out to dry. - a.
+Remove seeds stuck to the drag cloth by hand or with duct tape.
+Scraping with a credit card (or similar) also works well.

+- 3. The drag cloth may also be washed using fragrance-free laundry detergent and bleach if necessary, and hung out to dry. - a.
 If a laundry drier is used, select a medium heat setting to prevent the drag cloth from shrinking. - b.
 Always make sure the drag cloth is completely dry and in good condition (i.e., same size as at the beginning of the season, free of holes) before placing in storage.